-A couple of days ago we packed up the car and made our way to Dubrovnik to take part in the festivities.
-Given a wine festival is not really suited to children, I nominated myself to take one for the Chasing the Donkey team and cover the Dubrovnik Festiwine while Mrs. CtD and the baby donkey relaxed in the pearl of the Adriatic taking in Dubrovnik’s best sites.
+A couple of days ago, we packed up the car and made our way to Dubrovnik to participate in the festivities.
+Given a wine festival is not really suited to children, I nominated myself to take one for the Chasing the Donkey team and cover the Dubrovnik Festiwine while Mrs. CtD and the baby donkey relaxed in the pearl of the Adriatic, taking in Dubrovnik’s best sites.

-My first port of call was to meet the judges of which there were 11.
-The judges consisted of both local and international representation and were led by Bojan Kobal, owner of Kobal Winery and acclaimed licensed wine evaluator.
+My first port of call was to meet the judges, of which there were 11.
+The judges consisted of both local and international representation and were led by Bojan Kobal, Kobal Winery owner and acclaimed licensed wine evaluator.

-I was fortunate enough to be invited to witness a couple of wines being assessed by the judges and Bojan even allowed me to judge one of the wines myself.
+I was fortunate enough to be invited to witness a couple of wines being assessed by the judges, and Bojan even allowed me to judge one of the wines myself.
 It was a 2012 Dingač Plavac Mali.
-I picked up the glass, gave it swirl, then a good sniff followed by a swig and then proceeded to swish the wine all around in my mouth.
+I picked up the glass, gave it a swirl, then a good sniff followed by a swig, and then proceeded to swish the wine all around in my mouth.
 Are you impressed?

 The next task on my tough assignment was to go on a blind date in Mali Ston.
-I didn’t mention this to Mrs. CtD but I was a little worried.
+I didn’t mention this to Mrs. CtD, but I was a little worried.
 This type of thing is not usually my scene, but to get into the spirit of Festiwine, I was prepared to do it.
-We headed to Villa Koruna in Mali Ston where the Blind Date was to take place.
-Can I just say that if you are in Dubrovnik you have to make time to visit the charming Mali Ston and its impressive wall.
+We headed to Villa Koruna in Mali Ston, where the Blind Date was to take place.
+Can I say that if you are in Dubrovnik, you have to make time to visit the charming Mali Ston and its impressive wall.

 Had I died and gone to heaven!

 This was my dream come true.
-After a couple dozen oysters and sampling the 18 wines I managed to come up with my two best wines and it seems the general consensus amongst the group was the same because what I had selected had won.
+After a couple of dozen oysters and sampling the 18 wines, I managed to come up with my two best wines, and it seems the general consensus amongst the group was the same because what I had selected had won.
 Maybe I could be a judge after all!
 This was hands down the best blind date I had ever been on.

-On a side note, if you come to Dubrovnik be sure no to miss the lesser known Komarna wine region they have many top quality producers like Rizman, Saints Hills, Poljopromet, and Volarević.
+On a side note, if you come to Dubrovnik, be sure not to miss the lesser-known Komarna wine region; they have many top quality producers like Rizman, Saints Hills, Poljopromet, and Volarević.

 There will be 40 Dubrovnik winemakers exhibiting with over 200 different wines for you to try.
 We will be there with bells on trying all the fine wines of the Dubrovnik region.
 Hope to see you there.Share